ajtock/NGS_intro_Cambridge_SysBio/README.md

   | 512  | The read failed filters (e.g., sequencing platform quality controls)
   | 1024 | PCR or optical duplicate
   | 2048 | Supplementary alignment

-  For example, a read that is the first mate in a pair, and aligns to the reverse strand of the reference sequence, as part of a proper paired-end alignment will have flag 83 (= 64 + 16 + 2 + 1)
+    For example, a read that is the first mate in a pair, and aligns to the reverse strand of the reference sequence, as part of a proper paired-end alignment will have flag 83 (= 64 + 16 + 2 + 1).

-  This is a useful [tool for decoding SAM flags](https://broadinstitute.github.io/picard/explain-flags.html), and can be used to inform downstream filtering of the alignments
+    This is a useful [tool for decoding SAM flags](https://broadinstitute.github.io/picard/explain-flags.html), and can be used to inform downstream filtering of the alignments.

-3. Name of reference sequence where alignment occurs, or ordinal ID if no name was provided
+3. Name of reference sequence where alignment occurs, or ordinal ID if no name was provided.

-4. 1-based offset into the forward strand of the reference sequence where the leftmost character of the alignment occurs
+4. 1-based offset into the forward strand of the reference sequence where the leftmost character of the alignment occurs.

 5. Mapping quality (MAPQ).
-A Bowtie 2-assigned MAPQ of 42 is reserved for reads that align to only one genomic location
+A Bowtie 2-assigned MAPQ of 42 is reserved for reads that align to only one genomic location.

-6. CIGAR string representation of alignment
+6. CIGAR string representation of alignment.

 7. Name of reference sequence where mate's primary alignment occurs.
-Set to = if the mate's reference sequence is the same as this alignment's, or * if there is no mate
+Set to = if the mate's reference sequence is the same as this alignment's, or * if there is no mate.

 8. 1-based offset into the forward strand of the reference sequence where the leftmost character of the mate's alignment occurs.
 Offset is 0 if there is no mate.

 9. Inferred insert size.
 Size is negative if the mate's alignment occurs upstream of this alignment.
 Size is 0 if there is no mate.

-10. Read sequence (reverse-complemented if aligned to the reverse strand)
+10. Read sequence (reverse-complemented if aligned to the reverse strand).

-11. ASCII character encoding of Phred-scaled base qualities+33 (reverse-complemented if the read aligned to the reverse strand), similar to those in FASTQ format
+11. ASCII character encoding of Phred-scaled base qualities+33 (reverse-complemented if the read aligned to the reverse strand), similar to those in FASTQ format.

 For further details on SAM mandatory and optional fields, see the [Sequence Alignment/Map (SAM) format specification](https://samtools.github.io/hts-specs/SAMv1.pdf).